JustinHuPrime/TCompiler/README.md

 * `--debug-dump=ir`: dumps the results of the translate to IR phase

+* `--debug-dump=optimization`: dumps the results the IR optimization phase

 Additionally, the following options can be used:

 * `--debug-validate-ir`: validates IR after any step that changes it